Get matched with vetted scholarships and enter our

 Learn about our editorial policies

 Chances are, you have heard of Harvard University, a private Ivy League research university located in Cambridge, Massachusetts.
 Known as the oldest university in the United States, Harvard attracts students from all over the world.
-With an acceptance rate of around 4%, your application needs to stand out.
 One of the best ways to show who you are is through your very own writing.
 Keep reading our guide for how to ace the Harvard supplemental essay questions!

 Before answering the essay questions